-Fortunately, each window was protected by a piece of plexiglass that had helped keep most of the glass intact during the storm.
+Fortunately, each window was protected by a piece of Plexiglas that kept most of the glass intact during the storm.
 Otherwise, the glass would have been blown away and destroyed completely.
 The glass itself was over 130 years old and was therefore incredibly valuable.
-Based on these factors, we determined that off site restoration was the best option.
+Based on these factors, we determined that offsite restoration was the best option.

-Our first task was to remove the stained glass very carefully so as to avoid any further damage to the glass.
-Most of the glass, produced over 100 years ago, is no longer available, so it’s always very important to preserve the existing glass.
-In this case there were additional complications because the vibrations from the tornado had caused microscopic flaws to be created, even in the glass that wasn’t broken, so extra care and attention was needed.
+Our first task was to remove the stained glass very carefully to avoid any further damage to the glass.
+Most of the glass, produced over 100 years ago, is no longer available, so it’s always important to preserve the existing glass when possible.
+In this case, there were additional complications because the vibrations from the tornado had caused microscopic flaws to be created even in the glass that wasn’t broken, so extra care and attention were necessary.

-Not only were we glad to be able to be assistance to the church during their time of need, but it was also inspiring for us to see the way the church members came together to resolve this issue.
-While the insurance company covered the damage from the tornado, the church had to cover the cost of the restoration for the other windows all on their own and raised all the necessary funds based on donations from members.
+Not only were we glad to assist the church during their time of need, but it was also inspiring for us to see the way the church members came together to resolve this issue.
+While the insurance company covered the damage from the tornado, the church had to cover the cost of the restoration for the other windows all on their own, and they raised all the necessary funds based on donations from members.
 It is truly inspiring to see the way that art can influence and impact a community and bring people together.

-Bring new life and beauty to your church with church stained glass restoration from Scottish.
-Contact our office to speak to a designer about your project or receive an estimate on our services.
+Bring new life and beauty to your church with Church Stained Glass Restoration from Scottish.
+Contact our office to speak to a designer about your project or to receive an estimate on our services.